Metal has a larger feature set on Apple platforms than OpenGL ES. See the advantages and disadvantages of using Metal below.

 In the Editor, go to menu: Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your Project behave.
 More info

-See in Glossary > Player and enable Metal Editor Support.
+See in Glossary, then select the Player category, and enable Metal Editor Support.

 Or, if you are using MacOS, open Terminal and use the